 ☐ Solar Equipment Information.
 If there are changes to the originally proposed system specifications that were included in the initial CSI registration, you are required to revise the equipment information in the CSI online portal.
 If the system consists of multiple array planes and/or orientations, indicate the orientation, tilt, and modules per string, per inverter for each array plane.
 To calculate Designed and Ideal rated output, please use the PV Watts instructions that can be found on the homepage of the CSI online portal.

-Electrical and Building Permits as submitted and approved by the relevant municipality
+Electrical and Building Permits as submitted and approved by the relevant municipality.

 ☐ If there are changes to the original proposed system specifications that were included in the initial CSI registration packet, a one-page Site Plan pursuant to N.J.A.C 14:8-11.2 signed and sealed by a licensed professional engineer.
 The site plan must clearly indicate the location of the generator(s), batteries (if any), lockable disconnect switch (unless otherwise approved by the electric utility, the disconnect switch shall be installed at the electric utility meter location) and point of connection with the utility system.
 Equipment information, system size, installation address and the solar installer’s company name must be included on the site plan.